 Frequently asked questions about the Bank-Protection Policy

-The purpose of this policy is to provide guidelines for the construction of bank-protection structures and to clarify who is responsible for maintaining bank-protection structures.
-If this is not clear, maintenance is sometimes neglected, which can lead to unsafe situations.
+The purpose of this policy is to provide guidelines for the construction of bank-protection structures to clarify who bank-protection structures for maintaining bank-protection structures.
+If this is not clear, maintenance is sometimes neglected, which can lead to unsafe conditions.
+More information about the maintenance of bank-protection structures

 Questions